Financial analysis: Framework and Techniques

 What is vertical analysis?

 With the help of this financial analysis, the percentages computed can be directly compared with the result of the equivalent percentages of the past years or other companies operating in the same industry, irrespective of their size.
-So, common size financial statement not only helps in intra-firm comparison but also in inter-firm comparison.
+So, common size financial statement not only helps in intra-company comparison but also in inter-company comparison.

 Financial analysis is helpful in accurately ascertaining and forecasting future trends and conditions.
 The concepts of horizontal and vertical analysis are often the main tools used in getting a clear picture of the financial health and performance of the company, while also serving as enablers for the expansion of the business.